opensearch-project/project-website/_posts/2023-04-18-searchable-snapshots.md

 Before searchable snapshots, searching data within a snapshot required restoring the entire snapshot to the OpenSearch cluster node.
 This involved expanding your infrastructure, which is costly and time-consuming.

-The searchable snapshots feature caches frequently used data segments in cluster nodes, using the Least Recently Used (LRU) caching strategy to remove the least used data segments from the cluster nodes in order to make space for frequently used ones.
-The data segments downloaded from snapshots on block storage reside alongside the general indexes of the cluster nodes.
-The local storage of the node is used for caching the snapshot data.
+The searchable snapshots feature caches frequently used data blocks in cluster nodes, using the Least Recently Used (LRU) caching strategy to remove the data blocks that are not accessed anymore in order to make space for the ones that are currently used.
+The data blocks downloaded from snapshots using the block mechanism reside alongside the general indexes of the cluster nodes.
+The local storage of the node is used for caching the data downloaded from the snapshot.
 Any subsequent searches on the cached data perform better because they are served from the node's local storage, or cache, without the need to redownload the segment data from the snapshot.
 Therefore, you can search snapshots stored in lower-cost storage, like Amazon S3, with acceptable performance.

 The following image shows the creation of an index using a remote storage option, such as Amazon S3.